 But over the years it’s a position that’s worn off on me, and for good reason.

-But let’s be honest, by charging you a fee to use their bank, they are asking you to pay for the amazing privilege of allowing the bank to make money off you.
-Yes, they are offering you a service, but they were already being well compensated for those services before they start tacking on the endless fee’s.
+But let’s be honest, by charging a fee to use their bank, they are asking us to pay for the amazing privilege of allowing the bank to make money off us.
+Yes, they are offering a service, but they were already being well compensated for those services before they started tacking on the endless fee’s.

 The real question isn’t why the banks keep increasing their demand on this cash cow that is fee’s, it’s why are we all still paying them…..willingly?